Read our practical briefing on attending COP26, including information on accreditation, vaccinations, events and visas, here.

 Once in Glasgow, you can move around the city by taking buses, the underground, the local railway network, or hiring bikes through the Glasgow City Council cycle hire scheme.
 More information on all of these options will be provided nearer to November.

 We are also working to create legal support for activists, both UK-based and international.
-Again, this is a work in progress so if you’d like to help, get in touch with fmonk [at] foe.scot.
+More information will be provided nearer to COP26.

 We are working to make all our plans as Covid safe as possible.
 As the pandemic progresses, we will provide updates as much as possible about how we are prioritising public health in our organising work.